valentinoSPADA/valentinoSPADA/README.md

       }
  ```

-I am a full stack developer, but I am in love especialy with the front end development.
+I am a full stack developer, but I am in love especially with the front end development 🎨.
 I made soyHenry's bootcamp and I just fell in love with programming.
 The tecnologies I enjoy working are JavaScript, CSS, HTML, NodeJS, Sequalize, Postgres, Redux and my favorites are React and React-Redux